 BNC Connector-System output in video format.
 Output is in RS170 (NTSC).
-Optional PAL output is available.
-Use video output for displaying inspection results and processed video of the T-DAR system in real time.
-Video Out output is not available in RGB or S-Video.
-Switching the output to PAL or to NTSC is not possible; this is a factory setting only.
+Optional PAL output is available on special order.
+This video output is used for displaying inspection results of the T-DAR system in real time and processed video.
+The Video Out output is not available for RGB or S-Video,